krishan-4/EDA-on-Zomato-bangalore/README.md

 # EDA-on-Zomato-bangalore

-Overview
+# Overview
 The objective of this project is to for CRISP-DM Process while providing data solution.

 The CRISP-DM Process (Cross Industry Process for Data Mining) can be summarised as:

-Business Understanding
+1.Business Understanding
-Data Understanding
+2.Data Understanding
-Prepare Data
+3.Prepare Data
-Data Modeling
+4.Data Modeling
-Evaluate the Results
+5.Evaluate the Results
-Deploy
 We will follow below steps to do that:

 Pick a dataset.